 - Term of Office.
-The directors of the Company are elected at the Annual Shareholders' Meeting and shall hold office until the next succeeding annual meeting and until their respective successors have been elected. - No director has transacted with the Company in his/her personal capacity. - None of the directors has informed the Company that he/she intends to oppose any action to be taken by the Company at the meeting. - Directors Guillermo D. Luchangco and Alfredo R. de Borja participated in the online Corporate Governance Seminar conducted by SGV & Co. on 29 November 2023.
-Directors Lilia B. de Lima and Medel T. Nera attended the Annual Corporate Governance Seminar with the topic "Building Trust and Ethical Leadership: Enhancing Corporate Governance for Sustainable Success" provided by the Yuchengco Group of Companies on 9 September 2023.
-All the other members of the Board of Directors and key officers of the Company attended an online Corporate Governance Seminar conducted by SGV & Co. on 15 December 2023.
+The directors of the Company are elected at the Annual Shareholders' Meeting and shall hold office until the next succeeding annual meeting and until their respective successors have been elected. - No director has transacted with the Company in his/her personal capacity. - None of the directors has informed the Company that he/she intends to oppose any action to be taken by the Company at the meeting.

+• With the exception of Mr. Guillermo D. Luchangco, the members of the Board of Directors and key officers of the Company attended an online Corporate Governance Seminar conducted by SGV & Co. on 27 November 2024.
+Mr. Luchangco participated in the online Corporate Governance Seminar conducted by SGV & Co. on 3 December 2024.